full-elevator/FFTdraw/README.md

  - export path: if omitted, no file is exported (default None).

 When the plot window is focused:
- - "1" (the number) to add a solitary peak;
+ - Press "1" (the number) to add a solitary peak;
  - Hold down "1" and move the cursor to draw a line;
  - "r" or "(" to smoothen the real part curve;
  - "i" or ")" to smoothen the imaginary part curve;
  - and "Enter" to hear the sound.

-The smooth curve is calculated based on the black X waypoints.
+The smooth curve is calculated based on the black X waypoints, which are not part of the actual spectrum data.

 Try setting "800 800" for the parameters to remove jitter.